 Do all markets have the same key marketing approach?

 Well, in Southeast Asia alone, there is no “one-size- fits-all” – where each market is dominated by different online platforms like Lazada, Zalora, and Shoppee.
-Even then, in individual countries, there are specific marketplaces for beauty shopping like BeautyHaul Indo and Sociolla for Indonesia, Amazon, Purplle and Nykaa for India, Sasa.com and StrawberryNet for Hong Kong, Momo and ETMall in Taiwan, Taobao and Little Red Book in China etc.
+Even then, in individual markets, there are specific marketplaces for beauty shopping like BeautyHaul Indo and Sociolla for Indonesia, Amazon, Purplle and Nykaa for India, Sasa.com and StrawberryNet for Hong Kong, Momo and ETMall in Taiwan, Taobao and Little Red Book in Mainland China etc.

 Having a presence in different countries means connecting with consumers on their playing fields, by understanding the people’s languages, cultures, and traditions.
 In China for example, consumers prefer to view, engage and purchase products via the mobile application, WeChat.
 With this in mind, our local marketing teams create interactive marketing campaigns hosted on the application.